eBay/tsv-utils/docs/TipsAndTricks.md

 $ zcat data.tsv.gz | tsv-filter -H --gt score:95 --line-buffered | tsv-select -H -f title,score --line-buffered
 ```

-When using `tsv-pretty`, the `--lookahead` option should be used. `tsv-pretty` uses line buffered I/O, but it starts by buffering a large number of lines to get data for aligning columns.
+`tsv-pretty` does not have a `--linebuffered` option, the `--lookahead` option should be used instead. `tsv-pretty` uses line buffered I/O, but it starts by buffering a large number of lines to get data for aligning columns.
 The `--lookahead` option controls the number of lines in the initial buffer, using a small value will get data output more quickly.
 For example:
 ```
 $ zcat data.tsv.gz | tsv-filter -H --gt score:95 --line-buffered | tsv-pretty --lookahead 10
 ```